-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugsS0 Copay Medicare Part BThese drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and crythropoiesis-stimulating agents (such as Aranesp) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Covered drugs include:S0 Copay Medicare Part B• Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center servicesS0 Copay Medicare Part B• Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the planS0 Copay Medicare Part B• Clotting factors you give yourself by injection if you have hemophiliaImmunosuppressive drugs, if you are nomebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drugInjectable osteoporosis, and cannot self-administer the drug• AntigensCertain oral anti-cancer drugs and anti-nausea drugs• Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Aranesp)• Intravenous Immune Globulin for the home treatment of primary immune deficiency diseasesWe also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
 Authorization may be required.
-Please contact plan for details.
-Nurse hotline Solis Health Plans offers a nurse hotline who may offer advice and attention on symptom or health related questions by calling 1-833-371-9569 (TTY/TDD:711) Services that are covered for you What you must pay when you get these services Solis Health Plans offers a nurse hotline who may offer advice and attention on symptom or health related questions by calling 1-833- These drugs are covered under Part B of Original Medicare.
+Please contact plan for details.S0 CopayNurse hotline Solis Health Plans offers a nurse hotline who may offer advice and attention on symptom or health related questions by cal Services that are covered for you What you must pay when you get these services Solis Health Plans offers a nurse hotline who may offer advice and attention on symptom or health related questions by calling These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant • Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug • Antigens • Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Aranesp) • Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Aranesp) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
 What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
-B Chemotherapy/Radiation Drugs and Other Solis Health Plans offers a nurse hotline who may offer advice and attention on symptom or health related questions by calling 1-833- \$0 Copay
+Chemotherapy/Radiation Drugs and Other Medicare Solis Health Plans offers a nurse hotline who may offer advice and attention on symptom or health related questions by calling \$0 Copay